waqarabbas123/porfoliowebsite/README.md

-In this reposiotry i can make a clone webiste using html and css.
+In this reposiotry i can make a clone website using html and css only